Opentrons/opentrons/api/docs/v2/parameters/defining.rst

 The API supports four types of parameters that correspond to Python built-in types: Boolean (:py:class:`bool`), integer (:py:class:`int`), floating point number (:py:class:`float`), and string (:py:class:`str`).
 It is not possible to mix types within a single parameter.

 In addition, starting in version 2.20, the API supports CSV files as parameters.
 All data contained in CSV parameters, including numeric data, is initially interpreted as strings.
-See :ref:`using-rtp-types` for more information on manipulating CSV values.
+See :ref:`rtp-csv-data` for more information.

 Boolean Parameters
 ------------------